Statements of Commendation

 During the second and final Executive Committee meeting at Annual Conference, the AASL Executive Committee evaluates commendations approved by the Assembly and votes on whether to award a commendation.

-Post Annual Conference, the AASL staff liason to the Affiliate Assembly notifies the Affiliate Assembly Chair on the actions of the AASL Executive Committee.
-The Chair notifies the Regional Directors and Director-Elects, who then contact the Affiliate.
+Post Annual Conference, the AASL staff liaison to the Affiliate Assembly notifies the Affiliate Assembly Chair on the actions of the AASL Executive Committee.
+The Chair notifies the Regional Directors and Representatives, who then contact the Affiliate.
 Commendation letters and certificates are mailed to the Affiliate contact listed on the Statement of Commendation form so that the Affiliate may award the commendation.